 “Leaders are pioneers—people who are willing to step out into the unknown.
 They search for opportunities to innovate, grow, and improve.”

-— James M. Kouzes and Barry Z. Posner, The Leadership Challenge
+James M. Kouzes and Barry Z. Posner, The Leadership Challenge

 Leaders lead change and stretch the boundaries

 Are you in a period of stability or one of stagnation?
-People tend to overstate risks and under-emphasize potential rewards.
+People tend to overstate risks and underemphasize potential rewards.
 The pioneering leaders aren’t afraid to do what’s never been done before.
 They encourage growth for the organization and for the people around them.
 They stay current with best practices and opportunities to stretch beyond the status quo.
 You might be working hard to create a stable environment for your employees, but you need to be sure you aren’t also quashing the creativity of the entrepreneurial spirit around you.

 “Let people know that innovative thinking is a part of everyone‘s job, regardless of their function or level of responsibility.”

-— Susan Gebelein et al, Successful Executive’s Handbook
+Susan Gebelein et al., Successful Executive’s Handbook

 Learn to take leaps of faith

 Careful planning has its place and its rewards, but sometimes bold action is necessary.
 The first to market often has the advantage.
 The faith you show in your ideas inspires others.
 Not taking a chance can present its own dangers.
-If you’re risk adverse, allow yourself time for a reasonable amount of analysis and then act.
-Don’t let the research, risk assessments and worry stop you from taking the leap.
+If you’re risk averse, allow yourself time for a reasonable amount of analysis and then act.
+Don’t let the research, risk assessments, and worry stop you from taking the leap.

-— James M. Kouzes and Barry Z. Posner, The Truth About Leadership
+James M. Kouzes and Barry Z. Posner, The Truth About Leadership

 The pitfalls of pioneering-only leadership

-Overall the natural pioneering leader could be more effective by showing greater consideration, humility and patience.
+Overall, the natural pioneering leader could be more effective by showing greater consideration, humility, and patience.

 As you lead your team into new territory, you can’t forget the needs of the rest of the team.
 Understand that their needs are probably very different from yours.
-They might worry that your drive and enthusiasm is taking them off a cliff or into territory they aren’t ready to explore.
+They might worry that your drive and enthusiasm are taking them off a cliff or into territory they aren’t ready to explore.
 Is your team being pulled along in your wake or are they truly on the journey with you?
 Have you given consideration to their concerns and needs?

 A clear vision in one’s own head doesn’t always translate clearly to everyone else, even when presented with confidence and charm.
 Pioneering leaders tend to gloss over the specifics or appear to others as reacting on the fly.
-Their high ego needs can be an issue if their charisma fails, causing others to feel pushed, intimidated or insincerely flattered by them.
+Their high ego needs can be an issue if their charisma fails, causing others to feel pushed, intimidated, or insincerely flattered by them.
 If a leader inspires but does not support, he or she can lose followers along the way.

-By Kristeen Bullwinkle
+Kristeen Bullwinkle